 At some point the thread must be cut off, be it you finish a project or you have a color change in your project.
 Because you certainly do not want let hang all your balls of yarn on your finished hat, right?

-The perfect scissors (Amazon ad link):
+The perfect scissors (Amazon affiliate link):

 Whether wool needle, tapestry needle, embroidery needle or darning needle, with a dull or pointed tip, does not matter (I prefer dull).
 This needle is an important tool you need for each project because each project ends sometime and the remaining thread somehow needs to be cleanly hidden in the project.
 This is what the tapestry needle is used for.